 As Anne Burke says, “No matter what happens, life goes on.
 You can [either] watch it go by or [you can] walk with it.”

 Know that it won’t be easy to heal, but it will be worth it.
 If you’re still at a point of numbness or feel unable to cope with your feelings, you and/or your partner need to seek outside help; find an infertility/grief support group (like Braving Infertility Together) or a loss support group or a therapist.
-You do not have to suffer alone.
+You do not and should not have to suffer alone.